Civic Ceremonies

 • apply for an Australian passport and re-enter Australia freely

-• receive help from an Australian official while overseas
+• ask for consular assistance from an Australian official while overseas